 CALA: The Canadian Association for Laboratory Accreditation (CALA) grants and maintains laboratory accreditations.
 It operates two programs that assist laboratories in meeting international accreditation requirements.
 These programs are known as the Proficiency Testing Program and the Training Service Program.
 Accreditation itself is based on satisfactory participation in CALA’s site assessment program as well as satisfactory participation in proficiency testing.

 Proficiency Testing: Is a special type of inter-laboratory comparison study.
 It is a powerful quality assurance tool that enables laboratories to monitor their performance and compare their results against similar laboratories.

-CALA’s Proficiency Testing Program is accredited to ILAC:G13 (and ISO Guide 43) and generally consists of four samples per study with two studies per year.
+CALA’s Proficiency Testing Program is accredited to ISO/IEC 17043 and generally consists of four samples per study with two studies per year.

 The analyte concentrations in these samples are unknown to the participating laboratory, which analyzes the samples and reports the results for evaluation.
 If the laboratory does not report the correct value for two consecutive rounds of study, they are suspended for those parameters and will not be accredited until the issue has been corrected.
 Successful participation results in the laboratory obtaining proficient status for the analytes examined.
 These results are used as one of the surveillance tools in support of laboratory accreditation to ISO/IEC 17025.

 Once accredited, a site assessment is done every two years at the qualifying laboratory to verify that operationally, the laboratory is up to the standards set forth by the accrediting body.